janko/tus-ruby-server/README.md

 ## Usage

-The gem provides a `Tus::Server` Rack app, which you can mount inside your main application.
+The gem provides a `Tus::Server` [Roda] app, which you can mount inside your main application.
 If you're using Rails, you can mount it in `config/routes.rb`:

 ```rb